High School Records, Transcript & Diploma

 The transcript is the traditional academic record prepared by high schools to show courses completed.

-Currently the Oregon Department of Education, requires 24 credits as a minimum for graduation for a public school student as follows:
+Currently (as of September 2022) the Oregon Department of Education, requires 24 credits as a minimum for graduation for a public school student as follows (note graduation requirements are suspended through 2023-2024 due to Covid educational losses):

 English: 4 credits